Continuing Professional Development (CPD)

 CPD is a professional obligation for all public health professionals.

-FPH has made some adjustments to its CPD policy in light of revalidation.
+The Faculty of Public Health (FPH) has made some adjustments to its CPD policy in light of revalidation.
 The new CPD policy was implemented in full on April 2014.

 This must be done as soon as possible after 31 March and no later than 30 April each year.

-The Faculty reserves the right to check the accuracy of any returns made via the annual audit.
+FPH reserves the right to check the accuracy of any returns made via the annual audit.

-Every Faculty member has a CPD record.
-A certificate is issued annually to those who have successfully completed CPD requirements by submitting a satisfactory annual return and who have met the Faculty's standards for CPD.
+Every FPH member has a CPD record.
+A certificate is issued annually to those who have successfully completed CPD requirements by submitting a satisfactory annual return and who have met the FPH's standards for CPD.
 Members who have been exempted from participating in the CPD scheme, as well as public health trainees and members who have retired from all public health practice will not be issued a certificate.

-Important - Change to your CPD annual return
+Change to your CPD annual return

-From 2015, every Faculty member and fellow must submit an annual CPD return by 30 April each year.
+From 2015, every FPH member and fellow must submit an annual CPD return by 30 April each year.
 In earlier years, participants had until 30 June to submit their annual returns or claim exemption from CPD.
 This change brings forward the annual CPD audit so that those selected for audit will not be submitting their documentation during the main holiday season and will therefore receive their results earlier.

 CPD Online Diary